 Mint Group has long been investing time and effort in getting more young girls interested in careers in the technology industry.
-Mint Group HR Executive, Lauren Clark, notes that through various initiatives the organisation has succeeded in attracting female graduates, as well as host high school girls who are still deciding on their career paths.
+Mint Group HR Executive, Lauren Clark, notes that through various initiatives the organization has succeeded in attracting female graduates, as well as host high school girls who are still deciding on their career paths.

 One of these initiatives included participation in the 2018 GirlCodeZA Hackathon which comprised three events hosted simultaneously in Joburg, Durban and Cape Town from 3-5 August and enjoyed participation from over 400 girls.

 “This event was significant for us as it was a hands-on opportunity to see the growth and depth of talent coming up amongst young girls in the technology field,” explains Clark.

 “We invited three of our own dynamic and talented developers to attend the Hackathon as mentors, giving guidance and input to the girls as they built their solutions.
 The three guys were then tasked with giving a short write-up of their experience at the Hackathon.”

 Mint Group Developer Callian Berends described the event beautifully.
 “The first weekend of August we attended the Hackathon at 22 on Sloane where the ladies from Johannesburg hacked their way to stand a chance to win the Grand Prize, which was a Cisco sponsored trip to the International Women in Tech Conference in Amsterdam, the Netherlands.
 When we arrived on Saturday morning the ladies were already queuing up and ready for the hackathon, and they looked very excited to start hacking and to make new friends.